Islamic State seizes vast Damascus refugee camp

 The Nusra Front, which has a presence in the south, joined the attack on the crossing after the rebels had already launched it, according to the Syrian Observatory for Human Rights.
 The rebels said they had expelled Nusra from the area.

-Nusra Front shares Islamic State's jihadist ideology but does not recognize its rival's declaration last year of its leader Abu Bakr al-Baghdadi as "caliph", or ruler of all Muslims.
+Nusra Front shares Islamic State's jihadist ideology but does not recognise its rival's declaration last year of its leader Abu Bakr al-Baghdadi as "caliph", or ruler of all Muslims.

 On Thursday Nusra Front declared that Idlib, which was seized from government forces on Saturday by a coalition of militant groups, would now be ruled according to sharia law.